laocaoshilaocao/Thesis_Project/README.md

 Dataset in use is Quake_10x_Bladder

-Pre_Processing code is written in python and can be run to generate x_matrix and x_count matrix with:
+Pre_Processing code is written in python and can be run to generate x_matrix, x_count matrix and cell_type annotation with:
 ```
 python pre_process --dataname"Quake_10x_Bladder"
 ```